energyandcleanair/india_map/README.md

 poetry install --only main,dev
 ```

-We suggest that you also read the "Architecture" and "Implementation" of this
+To get started, we suggest that you also read the "Environment", "Architecture" and "Implementation"
-document, too.
+sections of this document.

 ### Dependencies